zama-ai/tfhe-rs/README.md

 > [!Note]
-> Note that when running code that uses `TFHE-rs`, it is highly recommended to run in release mode with cargo's `--release` flag to have the best performances possible.
+> Note that when running code that uses `TFHE-rs`, it is highly recommended to run in release mode with cargo's `--release` flag to have the best performance possible.

 *Find an example with more explanations in [this part of the documentation](https://docs.zama.ai/tfhe-rs/get-started/quick-start)*